-Apply for cosmetic surgery financing if you are convinced that a larger chest will improve your job prospects and self-esteem, and you do not want to wait.
+Request a medical loan if you are convinced that a larger chest will improve your job prospects and self-esteem, and you do not want to wait.
 People with no credit and those temporarily unemployed may have other considerations.

 Breast Implants No Credit

 It may prove very difficult to take out a loan to pay for breast implants when you have no credit history.
 Lenders feel safer lending money to people with a proven record of on-time payment history.

 Payday and car title loans may be your only option.
 Lenders may provide the money you need with no credit check.

 You may want to delay the procedure for one year while you apply for several department stores and general purpose credit cards.
 Use the cards sparingly, and pay each monthly bill on time to establish a positive payment history.